segaokhiria/nvim-setup/README.md

 # brew tap homebrew/cask-fonts <-- This has been deprecated
 brew install font-hack-nerd-font
 ```
+Then make sure you set up your terminal to use the nerd font

 5. Install `ripgrep`
 ```
 brew install ripgrep